ncatlab/nlab-content/pages/5/6/7/6/6765/content.md

 From a [[constructive mathematics|constructive]] perspective, there are a couple of related problems with the classical theory of measurable spaces.
 One is that the notion of $\sigma$-[[sigma-algebra|algebra]] is highly suspicious, because it relies on an operation, [[complement]]ation, that behaves very differently in [[intuitionistic logic]].
 The other is that, even you acept the definition of $\sigma$-algebra (after all, the Lebesgue-measurable sets on the real line do still form one), there may be very few measurable functions.
 (It is possible in constructive mathematics that every function from the [[real line]] to itself, regardless of measurability, is [[continuous function|continuous]].)

-Indeed, if we set aside the general theory of measurable spaces and simply do Lebesgue measure ad hoc in a constructive (even predicative) way, we find that instead of measurable [[functions]] we really want measurable [[partial functions]] whose domain of definition is a [[full subset]].
+Indeed, if we set aside the general theory of measurable spaces and simply do Lebesgue measure ad hoc in a constructive (even predicative) way, we find that instead of measurable [[functions]] we really want measurable [[partial functions]] whose domain of definition is a [[full subset]], the [[almost functions]].
 This suggests that if we want to define the concept of measurable function, then we have to know what the full sets are, so we need a measurable space equipped with such a notion.
+But since this is usually defined relative to a measure, well *after* the structure of the measurable space has been given, we are at an impasse.

 There is a way out, due to [[Henry Cheng]], for both of these problems at once.
 Instead of dealing with individual subsets, we will deal with pairs of [[disjoint subsets]].
 The intuition is that we use disjoint pairs $(A,B)$ such that $A \cup B$ is full ---with $(A,\neg{A})$ being the motivating example in the classical theory---, but we let the Cheng measurability structure itself tell us which pairs those are.
 Once we fix a particular measure, we may find additional pairs whose union is full, somewhat like finding additional measurable sets when taking the completion in the classical theory (although taking the completion is a separate phenomenon here), but that\'s all right; the important thing is that each pair chosen really is full in any measure used (much as each set in a classical $\sigma$-algebra must actually be measurable by any measure used).